Rosalie E. Wahl: Appointment to the Minnesota Supreme Court

 "Now," she said, "I know it is not necessary to hover.
-Now I know it is possible to soar, to know the vastness of the sky and then come back, fully to the nest, enriched by the vision of the whole and by the exercise."
+Now I know it is possible to soar."
 As Judge Harriet Lansing recalls, "Rosalie's carefully chosen words left so indelible an impression that they were published in their entirety in the next morning's Minneapolis Star."
-A reception in St. Paul on June 9th to celebrate the appointment, party activist Koryne Horbal clasped Wahl's hand and tearfully said, "Thank you for being ready."
+A reception in St. Paul on June 9 to celebrate the appointment, party activist Koryne Horbal clasped Wahl's hand and tearfully said, "Thank you for being ready."